FelixH-git/DATASETGENERATOR/README.md

 dataset generation for minimap, yolov5 format

 # TODO
-fix alpha channel for backround of the images pings, overlaying champions
+fix alpha channel for backround of the images. add pings, overlaying champions